Top 10 new computer user tips

 Read, understand, and watch for tricks

-One of the most common mistakes new computer users make is agreeing to dialog text boxes, agreements, or other prompts without reading the dialog text box or understanding it.
+One of the most common mistakes a new computer user makes is agreeing to dialog text boxes, agreements, or other prompts without reading the dialog text box or understanding it.
 Before clicking any Ok or Install button, make sure you understand what you are doing.
 If you do not understand the prompt, click the Cancel button or close the box.

 Also, while installing any program watch for any check boxes.
-Often free programs, plugins, and updates have check boxes that ask if it's ok to install additional programs onto the computer.
-For example, when installing the Adobe Flash plugin there is often a check box to install an additional antivirus, firewall, toolbar, or other program.
-If left checked (often checked by default), these additional programs will be installed and may cause problems or frustration because it is not something you wanted.
+Often free programs, plugins, and updates have check boxes that ask if it is ok to install additional programs onto the computer.
+For example, when installing the Adobe Flash plugin there may be a check box to install additional antivirus, firewall, toolbar, or other programs.
+If left checked (often checked by default), these programs are installed and may cause problems or frustration because it is not something you wanted.

 Clean the computer clean

-Keeping the computer physically clean can help keep the computer running smoothly, help prevent issues such as over heating, and help protect you from getting sick.
-While cleaning the computer, it's also a good idea to clean the data on the computer.
+Keeping the computer physically clean can help keep the computer running smoothly, help prevent issues such as overheating, and help protect you from getting sick.
+While cleaning the computer, it is also a good idea to clean the data on the computer.
 Microsoft Windows users can run ScanDisk to check the hard drive for errors and Defrag to keep the data on the hard drive organized.
-It's also a good idea to go through the installed programs and uninstall anything you no longer use.
+It is also a good idea to go through the installed programs and uninstall anything you no longer use.